-All courses for the Year 3 and 4 at TTUHSC Paul L. Foster School of Medicine are Honors/Pass/Fail.
+All courses for the Year 3 and 4 at the TTUHSC EI Paso PLFSOM are Honors/Pass/Fail.
 Progress of a student will be reviewed by the GPC after each block in the context of all course work, student's professionalism, evidence of progressive improvement and personal circumstances.
 The GPC may place a student on academic watch or warning or revoke Good Standing if there are concerns regarding professionalism.